 As mentioned earlier, well diversified customer deposits are the only external source of funding.

-Currently the Bank does not have any borrowings from capital markets or wholesale funding sources, hence there are no concentration limits on funding sources as well as collateral pools.
+Currently the Bank does not have any borrowings from capital markets or wholesale funding sources, hence there are no concentration limits on funding sources or collateral pools.